 3 QUESTIONS TO RICHARD PERMIN

-Riders in questa news
+Riders in this news

 Freshly arrived at Dynastar’s Factory Team, Richard Permin demonstrated that courage and willingness make it possible to go beyond the pain and come back to the front of the stage.
 A bit more than one year after his serious accident and his 2 fractured heels, this modern freeride icon came back this winter with his new movie with a lot of suprises….
 Stay tuned